BobHanson/InChI-SwingJS/README.md

 into JME-SwingJS, and JME-SwingJS is imported into Jmol-SwingJS.
 Jmol (on SourceForge) has its own JNA-InChI.jar import.)

 Our work allows any web application using OpenChemLib, Jmol, the JmolDataD library, or any other implementation of inchi-wasm or JNA-InChI to do the same.
 In Java or JavaScript.

-As of Feb 16, 2025, the status is that all steps are complete, including implementation in JavaScript of inchi 1.07.2, and upgrading of the Java code from InChI 1.03 to 1.07.2 (as well switching to JNA-InChI for Java).

-As of April 20, 2025, a fully integrated CDK/OpenChemLib/JNA-InChI/InChI-WASM java2script/SwingJS JavaScript implementation with streamlined single-file JavaScript packaging and single-file assets packaging has been deployed. (see https://bobhanson.github.io/InChI-SwingJS/web-demo).